About Me

 • Simplicity as a prior in both research and engineering

-• Intellectual independence and readiness to explore unique ideas
+• Intellectual independence and interdisciplinary curiosity

 I am currently building Iter Labs (iter as in journey in latin and iter() in python), an early-stage independent research vehicle for developing and experimenting with my research ideas.